Visceral Osteopathy – A Clinical Perspective on the Connection Between Organs, the Nervous System and Movement

 Organs and musculoskeletal structures share segmental innervation.

-👉 Read more in Why does pain keep coming back?
+👉 Read more about Why does pain keep coming back?

 Fascial continuity